 People who inject drugs are also associated with other high-risk behaviours such as sex work and unsafe sexual practices.
 For example, the above study reported fewer than half of those surveyed used a condom during their last sexual encounter.24

 Children and orphans and HIV in South Africa

-In 2012, an estimated 410,000 children aged 0 to 14 were living with HIV in South Africa.
-From 2002 to 2012, HIV prevalence declined among children, due mainly to programmes to prevent the mother-to-child transmission of HIV (PMTCT).25 The scaling up of antiretroviral treatment has reduced child mortality by 20%.The scaling up of antiretroviral treatment has reduced child mortality by 20%.26
+In 2013, an estimated 360,000 children (aged 0 to 14) were living with HIV in South Africa.
+From 2002 to 2012, HIV prevalence declined among children, due mainly to programmes to prevent mother-to-child transmission of HIV (PMTCT).25 The scaling up of antiretroviral treatment (ART) has reduced child mortality by 20%.The scaling up of antiretroviral treatment has reduced child mortality by 20%.26

 Women and HIV in South Africa

-Despite these barriers, HIV prevalence among women aged 15-24 is thought to have declined between 2002 and 2012.34
+Despite these barriers, HIV prevalence among women aged 15-24 is thought to have declined between 2002 and 2013.33

 HIV testing and counselling (HTC) in South Africa

 The launch of the national HIV counselling and testing (HTC) campaign in April 2010 resulted in a remarkable increase in the number of people accessing testing.
 Between 2008 and 2012, annual HIV testing increased from an estimated 19.9% to 37.5% among men, and from 28.7% to 52.6% among women.
 The higher testing figures seen among women have been attributed to the added effect of the PMTCT programme, which enables women to access HIV testing services during antenatal appointments.34

 South Africa developed an HCT revitalisation strategy in 2013, which focused on the private sector, farms and those in higher education.
 This strategy set a target of 10 million HIV tests to be carried out by 2015, of which 9.5 million were achieved, taking the total number of HIV tests since the 2010 campaign began to 35 million.35